HardisonCo/.github/international/czech-republic/cz-health/hms-ach/index.md

 ## Integration Points

-This document outlines how HMS-ACH is integrated with cz_Health systems in Czech Republic.
+This document outlines how HMS-ACH is integrated with cz-health systems in Czech Republic.